19UV/4D-Raymarch-Engine/README.md

 ![Screenshot](/docs/Example.png)

-This project was an attempt at using a Raymarching (a type of Ray Tracing) method to render multi-dimensional objects.
-In this instance, a mathmatically defined 4d shape is projected into a 3d area, and in turn, projected onto a 2d screen.
+This project is an application of using Raymarching (a type of Ray Tracing) to render multi-dimensional objects.
+In this instance, a slice of a mathmatically defined 4D shape is moved into a 3D area, and in turn, projected onto a 2D screen.

 ## Equations
-All equations are written in GLSL, and are given a 4d point (p), and some attributes (radius, dimensions, etc) and return a distance.
+All equations are written in GLSL, and are given a 4D point (p), and some attributes (radius, dimensions, etc) and return a distance.
 See http://www2.imm.dtu.dk/pubdb/edoc/imm6392.pdf (Sphere Tracing) for a more in depth explanation.

 Tesseract